Self-Correcting Quantum Computers: A bound for connected collections

 \section{A bound for connected collections}

-We want to show that, in a graph with at most $\mu$ links meeting at each node, the number of connected collections of nodes of size $k$ that contain a give node is bounded by $e^{\tau k}$ for a suitable $\tau$ that only depends on $\mu$.
-We first notice that it is enough to consider a $\mu$-valent tree (infinite), because this is the worst case.
-Then a connected collection of nodes is a subtree.
-The idea of the proof is to express a subtrees $T$ as a word $W$ in a suitable alphabet with $2^\mu$ letters.
-For a given node, we will suppose that its neighboring nodes are ordered.
+We want to show that, in a graph with at most $\mu$ links meeting at each node, the number of connected collections of nodes of size $k$ that contain a give node $n$ is bounded by $e^{\tau k}$ for a suitable $\tau$ that only depends on $\mu$.
+The idea of the proof is to express a collection as a word $W$ in a suitable alphabet with $\mu+1$ letters.
+For a given node, each neighboring node is identified by one of the first $\mu$ letters, and there is an extra ``back" letter.
+A valid word can have at most $l/2$ ``back" letters among its first $l$ letters, and we construct a collection from a valid word $W$ as follows.
+At each step we keep an ordered list of nodes $(n_1,\dots, n_I)$.
+At start the list is $(n)$, so that it has a single element.
+At the $j$-th step, if the $j$-th letter of $W$ is not a ``back" letter, we add the corresponding neighboring node of $n_I$, the last element of the list.
+If instead it is a ``back" letter, we remove the last node in the list.
+The collection is formed by those nodes that were in the list at some point in the process, so that clearly at most $2k-3$ letters are necessary to encode a collection of size $k$ and thus we can take $\tau=2\log (\mu+1)$.

-First, we know that certain node $n$ is part of the subtree.
-There are $\mu$ nodes connected to $n$.
-The possible subsets of these nodes are $2^\mu$.
-The first letter of $W$ tells us which is the subset contained in $T$.
-Then we jump to the first node $n\prima$ of these collection, and add its neighboring nodes as dictated by the second letter.
-Then we jump to the first of these new nodes, and so on.
-When there are no more nodes to add at a given node, we jump to the last node that was added.
-When there are no more nodes left, the construction ends.
-Since a tree with $k$ nodes is expressed with a word of $k$ letters, the final result is $\tau= \mu \log 2.$